davemo/blog.davemo.com/app/posts/2021-11-11-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 2 directories, 0 files
 ```

+## Iterating locally with `npm link`

+Often you will want to test a node module locally without having to publish to npm.

-NPM allows us to do this with `npm link`, which will "connect" the two folders above to allow us to iterate while developing _and_ test our changes in a real project at the same time.
+NPM allows us to do this with `npm link`, which will "connect" the two folders above to allow us to iterate while developing our tool _and_ test our changes in a real project at the same time.

-Here's a snippet of what the docs say when using `npm help link`

-> This is handy for installing your own stuff, so that you can work on it and test iteratively without having to continually rebuild.
->
-> Package linking is a **two-step process**.
+Package linking is a **two-step process**.

 ### Step 1: Link your tool to the global node_modules folder